I identify as nondisabled. That’s a choice I make very intentionally.

 I have bodily conditions that some might call “a disability.”
 I have experienced depression and anxiety on and off throughout my adult life.
 I have sleep apnea and, as a result, am protected by the ADA when I travel due to my need to carry medical equipment.
 I have taken medication to help me focus as a result of mild ADD.
 I have a mild neurological condition that comes and goes and occasionally causes tremors.

 But I don’t consider myself Disabled.
 Not because I would not want to be identified as a Disabled woman.
-In fact, if I were, I’d embrace that identify and take pride in it.
+In fact, if I were, I’d embrace that identity and take pride in it.
 Claiming an identity as disabled would in fact be an advantage to me in the work that I do.
 But I don’t consider myself disabled because I don’t experience, as a result of those bodily conditions, “the loss or limitation of opportunities to take part in society on an equal level with others due to social and environmental barriers.”

 Since the above definition is how I think of disability, it would run counter to that definition for me to claim this identity.
 I recognize that just having a condition that some might call a disability and that under some circumstances might require an accommodation is not the same as the experience of disablement.
 I was motivated to share these thoughts because I think others who work as professionals in fields such as disability services choose to identify as a person with a disability without recognizing that as problematic.